saaste/play-docker-aws-tutorial/README.md

 (Server started, use Ctrl+D to stop and go back to the console...)
 ```

-Open browser and go to `http://localhost:9000/` and you should see the following page.
+Open browser and go to `http://localhost:9000/` and you should see the following page:

 ![image](images/play-default-page.png)

 Your Play app is now created!
-That was simple!
+That was easy!

 ## Step 3: Create a new Docker container

-Go to your application directory and run the following command:
+Go to your app directory and run the following command:

 ```
 $ activator docker:stage
 ```

-It will create `target/docker/stage` directory which contains all the files for the Docker image.
+It will create `target/docker/stage` directory which contains all the required files for the Docker image.

-So what are *image* and *container*?
-A *container* is a stripped-to-basics version of a Linux operation system.
-An *image* is software you load into a container.
+So what are **image** and **container**?
+A **container** is a stripped-to-basics version of a Linux operation system.
+An **image** is software you load into a container.
+You build images, but when you run it, it becomes a container.

 In that directory there is a file called `Dockerfile`.
-Add the following line to the file after RUN line:
+Add the following line to the file after RUN command:

 ```
 EXPOSE 9000
 ```

-So your `Dockerfile` might look something like this:
+After that your `Dockerfile` should look something like this:

 ```
 FROM java:latest